How do you protect your clients from formjacking?

 What is formjacking?

-Formjacking means a hacker changes the entry fields of a form on a website, so that any information the visitor fills in ends up with the hacker.
+Formjacking means a hacker changes the entry fields of a form on a website or online shop, so that any information the visitor fills in ends up with the hacker.
 Hackers do this by changing the code of the website.
 They gain access to confidential information, such as credit card details, often without anyone else knowing.
 With this information, the hacker can make payments and also misuse your client's identity.

 Hard to detect